 You must have attended fifteen clock-hours of CLE accredited by your place of residence per reporting year regardless of how many hours are required by the accrediting body in the other jurisdiction.
 For example, if you only have to report your CLE hours every three years to the extra-jurisdictional body, you still must obtain fifteen hours of credit in each calendar year for which you are wishing to file by reciprocity.

-You must still obtain at least three clock-hours in the area of legal ethics in your jurisdiction every two-year biennium ending in the odd-numbered year.
+You must still obtain at least one clock-hours in the area of legal ethics AND one hour of attorney wellness or diversity inclusion every year.

 Exemption from the CLE Reporting Requirement for Inactive or Retired Attorneys

 An Iowa-licensed attorney who does NOT in fact practice law in Iowa may apply for a certificate of exemption from CLE requirements, pursuant to Iowa Court Rule 42.6.
 Chapter 42 of the Iowa Court Rules should be carefully examined regarding eligibility and reinstatement requirements before applying for exemption.
 The application is submitted electronically by logging into the Office of Professional Regulation website and clicking on the “Apply for Certificate of Exemption” button.
 Full instructions can be found within the Attorney OPR Website Instructions Document (PDF).

 Alternatively, a paper application may be filled out and sent to the Office of Professional Regulation.
 Download the Application for Certificate of Exemption (FORMAT).

 Once the application is processed, the attorney will be provided with a certificate of exemption for purposes of the Commission on Continuing Legal Education from the Office of Professional Regulation.
 After a certificate of exemption is granted for an attorney, he or she must not engage in the practice of law in the State of Iowa as defined in Iowa Court Rule 39.7.